North America ATLAS of Plucked Instruments

 The bridge (glued to the front) has often some kind of special extensions, like cow horns.

 It has usually 8 nylon strings in 5 courses, the 1st and 5th being single, the rest double.
-A tuning could be : G dd' gg bb e (note the low first string !).
+A tuning could be : G dd' gg bb e (note the low first string and the G at the 5th !).

 The huapanguera is strummed and provides the bass for the music.